Often, apples tend to have slender legs and flat bottoms.

 A selection of flattering sleeve styles:

-In order to draw the eye away from the midsection and towards bust and shoulders, shirts should highlight the latter area whilst nicely skimming over the tummy.
+To draw the eye away from the midsection and towards the bust and shoulders, shirts should highlight the latter area whilst nicely skimming over the tummy.

 A selection of flattering shirt & top styles: